 Choose the time for your alarm under the Edit alarm heading and then choose the name for the alarm when it shows you the Alarm name heading. (click to enlarge screenshot below)

-Scroll down a bit further and then select the sound and snooze time if you want them adjusted from the default options of “Chimes” and “10 minutes,” and then don’t forget to click on the “Save” button available at the bottom of the window, because without it, your settings won’t be saved for the alarm.
+Scroll down a bit further and then select the sound and snooze time if you want them adjusted from the default options of Chimes and 10 minutes, and then don’t forget to click on the Save button available at the bottom of the window, because without it, your settings won’t be saved for the alarm.
 It’s pretty easy to tell if you have saved your alarm preferences or not because after you click on the Save button, it takes you back to the main page of the alarms window, just like you saw when you first opened up the application at the beginning of the guide. (click to enlarge screenshot below)

 You’ll need to open up the Alarm application from the Start menu again and toggle the switch off when you no longer want it waking you are the time you have set.
 It isn’t an alarm that just is one and done.
 It continues to go off at the same time you have set until you toggle the switch back.

 How to Use Your Laptop as an Overnight Alarm in Windows 10

 I’ve read the write-ups that Windows has done for its own alarm software and it kind of makes it sound as though you can rely on this alarm even with the computer off, or at least I’d be surprised if that isn’t what many people were thinking after reading what Microsoft has to say about it.
 You don’t want to try that.
 It won’t work.